jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

  1. Get your S3 bucket name from the CloudFormation template in the CloudFormation console (from the previous section) by going [here](https://console.aws.amazon.com/cloudformation/).
 It will have the format of "mod-*********-s3Bucket-********".

-1. Navigate to the terminal in the RoboMaker IDE. *Note: Make sure you exited out of the container in previous step.*
+1. Navigate to the terminal in the RoboMaker IDE.
     ```
     # Make sure you exited out of the container in previous step
     # Copy the robot application to S3